SB79 Transit Oriented Development Upzoning

 Stations

-Parent transit station locations (location_type = 1 in GTFS hierarchy).
+Parent transit station locations (GTFS location_type = 1).

 Stops

-Individual transit stop/platform locations actively served by transit routes.
+Individual transit stop/platform locations actively served by transit routes and classified as TOD-eligible under SB 79.

 Access Points

-Pedestrian access locations for each transit station used as the basis for TOD zone generation.
+Pedestrian access locations for each transit station used as the origin for TOD zone buffer generation.

 Running the Pipeline

 The pipeline is implemented as a sequence of four Jupyter notebooks.
 Each notebook is self-contained and reads/writes to a shared GeoPackage (tod_database.gpkg) defined in config.py.
-Steps 2 and 3 are separated by a mandatory manual GIS review gate — do not skip it.
+There are two mandatory manual GIS review gates — one after Step 1 and one between Steps 2 and 3.
+Do not skip them.

 Prerequisites